-To obtain the IP address of an Enterprise Agent, log into your ThousandEyes account and go to the SETTINGS > Agents > Enterprise Agents page.
+To obtain the IP address of an Enterprise Agent, log into your ThousandEyes account and go to Cloud & Enterprise Agents > Agent Settings.
 Under the Agents tab, expand the row with the Enterprise Agent.
 In the General Info section, note the IP address from either the Private IP Address or Public IP Address, depending on which address will be seen by your filtering mechanism.

 If your Enterprise Agent is part of an Enterprise Agent Cluster, be certain to add the IP addresses of all cluster members in order to ensure that any test assigned to the cluster is filtered.
 Changes to the configuration of an existing cluster can cause a test to be re-assigned to a different cluster member.
 Under the Clusters tab of the Enterprise Agents page, expand the row with a cluster and note the Enterprise Agents listed in the Cluster Members field.
 Obtain all members' IP addresses using the method in the previous paragraph.

 A listing of current IP addresses of all Cloud and Enterprise Agents available to your account can be obtained by querying the ThousandEyes API.
 Consult the ThousandEyes Knowledge Base article Obtaining IP Addresses of ThousandEyes Agents for instructions.